diptisalgaokar/koraTrackerMain/README.md

 # kora-tracker
-Time tracker application for us
+Time tracker application for all of us